neondatabase-labs/pgpi/README.md

         --[no-]bw                    Force monochrome output even to TTY (default: auto)
 ```

-But what are these options for?
+So what are these options for?

 ### Getting between your Postgres client and server